128technology/docs/docs/config_flow_perf_mon.md

 ### Load Balancing

 Flow Performance Monitoring (FPM) operates on top of existing traffic, and does not intiate its own traffic.
-Because of the interval timing and sample time, no significant load is added to the path, and no impact to load balancing is generated.
+Because of the interval timing and sample time, no significant load is added to the path.
+In `monitor-mode true`, no impact to load balancing is generated.

 When `monitor-mode` is set to `true`, the FPM metrics are collected, but are **not** reported to the load balancer.